kmetallic04/fringe/README.md

-# ARIMA v RNN_GRU on real-valued time series predictions
+# A comparison of ARIMA v RNN (GRU) on real-valued time series predictions

 This project compares the accuracy of an Autoregressive Integrated Moving Average model and a Recurrent Neural Network based on Gated Recurrent Units (GRUs) with regards to real-valued time series prediction.
 The input will be a one week sequence of national hourly electric load demand data for Austria, and the output expected is a prediction of the following week's hourly load demand data.
 This approximation is solely based on a real-valued time series analysis of historical data.